To Do This Week:

 Events – character actions/user interaction

-Plot -sequence of events which affect other events, work backwards from ending
+Plot -sequence of events which affect other events, work backwards from ending, escalate logic of events

 How does the most basic story engage our participation?
 Try to answer this by looking critically at your own story for the final project.
 How can you improve your storytelling by 1) removing information, 2) generating questions and anticipation in the users, 3) making more compelling characters/situations?